Or this other white apartment with natural accents I showed you a few weeks ago.

 The dining and lounge areas, with their high ceilings, are not bad either.
 The different models of white chairs around the dining table are from HAY.

-A similar look can be achieved with vintage chairs sourced on eBay or in second-hand shops like I did for our dining room in our holiday home.
+A similar look can be achieved with vintage chairs sourced on eBay or in second-hand shops as I did for our dining room in our holiday home.

 French Connection Home used to have a similar coffee table but I can no longer find it in their collection.